RusAir

 AtlasJet (ex-Rusair) was an airline with its headquarters in Moscow, Russia.
 It provided charter services and business flights, aviation management and project support.
 It also offered international medevac services.

 History

 The airline was established on 30 November 1994 and started operations in 1994.
 It was formerly known as CGI Aero.
-It was 100% owned by Clintondale Aviation.
+It was fully owned by Clintondale Aviation.
 By 2010, it was sold to a new owner.
 Following the fatal accident in 2011, its AOC license was revoked.

 In 28 October 2011, the airline re-opened after changing its name to "AtlasJet".

 Fleet

 As of June 2015, the AtlasJet fleet includes the following aircraft: